binnev/pytest-better-parametrize/docs/index.md

 # Welcome to pytest-better-parametrize

-Better description of parametrized test cases
+Better description of parametrized test cases.